10 Side Effects Of Ketosis: The Pitfalls Of A Keto Diet

 5. Leg Cramps

-In order to get into a state of ketosis, you have to switch to a low-carb diet.
-This means that you have to eliminate many sources of the important minerals that assist in proper muscle function, such as sodium, potassium, and calcium.
+In order to get into a state of ketosis, you have to switch to a low-carb or no-carb diet.
+This means that you have to eliminate many sources of the important minerals that assist in proper muscle function, such as sodium, potassium, and calcium, if you aren’t careful about getting these from other sources.
 The lack of these minerals can cause your leg muscles to cramp.

-Being in a state of ketosis means that there is an excess build up of ketones in your body.
-The excess of these ketones can be harmful for your health due to which it is constantly removed through urine.
+Being in a state of ketosis means that there is an excess buildup of ketones in your body.
+Too much ketones can be harmful for your health and are constantly removed through urine.
 Since you will be following a ketogenic diet, there will be an excess of sodium in your body, which is also removed through urine.
-Excess urination can cause you to become dehydrated.
+Excess urination can cause you to become dehydrated and further deplete you of essential minerals.

 Being on a ketogenic diet means that you will lose an extreme amount of weight and your body will be under stress most of the time.
 This can disrupt your menstrual cycle.
 In extreme cases, you can experience amenorrhea, the complete absence of periods.
 You should eat healthy and consult a doctor if you experience amenorrhea.